durandtibo/iden/docs/docs/uguide/faq.md

 - **Flexible**: Support for multiple data formats (JSON, YAML, Pickle, PyTorch, etc.)
 - **Organized**: Split datasets into train/val/test with associated metadata
-- **Easy to Use**: Simple API for creating, loading, and managing shards
+- **Easy to Use**: Simple API for creating, loading, and managing shards -

-### Is `iden` production-ready?

-`iden` is currently in beta (version 0.2.x).
-While it's stable and functional, the API may change before the 1.0.0 release.
-Use it with caution in production environments and pin your version.

 ## Installation Questions

 ### What Python versions are supported?

 `iden` requires Python 3.10 or higher.
-We test on Python 3.10, 3.11, 3.12, 3.13, and 3.14.

 ### Do I need to install all dependencies?

 No! `iden` has a minimal installation that only includes core dependencies.
 Optional dependencies can be installed as needed:

 ```shell
 pip install iden              # Minimal installation